Justin-Conner/WebConcepts/creating_files_in_CLI.md

 -use the arrow to go back to and delete "touch" now type "code" and leave a space between that and the file name -press enter and your file will open in "VS Code".
+-As an alternative if younwant to open all files in a directory to VS Code type "code ."